idobas/finding-somatic-variations/README.md

 Finally you will get a recal.variants.vcf file.

 Final filtering: That stage is our addition relevant only to this project - it filters the variants to leave only the ones that have GT of 0/0 and other than 0/0, and also have 99/99 in the GQ.
+The filtering script is called filteringByGTnGQ.py.